RizgarMella/web-rclea/README.md

-# RCLEA: an educational remake
+# webRCLEA: an educational remake

 A modern, extensible, open re-implementation of the UK **Radioactively Contaminated Land Exposure Assessment** (RCLEA) methodology, shipped as: